gyulanemeth/bluefox.email/email-sending-concepts/tls.md

   </div>
 </div>

 **Transport Layer Security (TLS)** is the standard technology for keeping email private as it travels across the internet.
-When you send an email, TLS acts like a secure tunnel, making sure that only the sender and recipient can read the message while it’s in transit.
+When you send an email, TLS acts like a secure tunnel, making sure that only the sender and recipient can read the message while it's in transit.
 Without TLS, emails move in plain text and can be intercepted by anyone with access to the network.

 ## <a id="what-is-tls"></a>What is TLS?